What: Individuals involved in the course planning and delivery must disclose their relevant financial or nonfinancial relationship(s) (see 3.2 a)

 Is it necessary to get a disclosure form from a presenter each and every time the individual presents the same course on multiple dates in multiple locations?

 The individual should complete a disclosure form prior to the Provider's confirming that the individual will be the presenter.
-Prior to each subsequent course offering presentation, the Provider should contact the presenter to determine if she or he has new, relevant financial or nonfinancial relationships since the initial disclosure was completed.
+Prior to each subsequent course offering presentation, the Provider should contact the presenter to determine if they have new, relevant financial or nonfinancial relationships since the initial disclosure was completed.
 If so, the presenter should revise the disclosure form information and the Provider should determine whether the new information disqualifies the individual from presenting the course.
 Disclosures made to attendees may need to be revised as well.

 We have a pool of individuals who create and present courses throughout the year.
 Must they complete a disclosure form for each course they work on?

-All planners and instructional personnel must complete a disclosure form each time he or she participates in the development of a course, so that the Provider can identify financial or nonfinancial relationships that are relevant to that particular course content.
+All planners and instructional personnel must complete a disclosure form each time they participate in the development of a course, so that the Provider can identify financial or nonfinancial relationships that are relevant to that particular course content.

 Do employee-presenters need to complete a disclosure form, and does the provider have to disclose to participants that the presenter received a stipend?